chetanmauth/RCB-Ticket-Checker/README.md

 - Monitoring the official ticket page
 - Detecting "Buy Tickets" buttons
-- Alerting you instantly
+- Alerting you instantly by opening the tickets page & sound alert
-- Opening the booking page in your logged-in Chrome browser

-⚡ Built for speed, simplicity, and real-world usage.

 ---